larsjuhljensen/JensenLab/_pages/training_stringapp_ddpm.md

 ## Prerequisites

 To follow the exercises, please make sure that you have the latest version of Cytoscape installed.
+Then start Cytoscape and update the current apps if necessary by checking the **App Updates** icon in the right-most corner of the manubar.

+The exercises require you to have certain Cytoscape apps installed.
+Go to the [Cytoscape App Store](https://apps.cytoscape.org/) in your web browser and search for [stringApp](http://apps.cytoscape.org/apps/stringApp), select the app and press the **Install** button to install it.

-Then start Cytoscape and go to **Apps → App Manager** to check for new apps, install them and update the current ones if necessary.
-Search for the **stringApp** in the search field; if it is not already installed, select it and press the **Install** button to install it.
+Troubleshooting: If your browser does not allow you to install the app directly from the App Store, you will see a **Download** button that you can press to download the app file.
+After that, switch to Cytoscape and go to **Apps → App Store → Install apps from file**.
+Find the downloaded app in your files, select it and press the Open button to let Cytoscape install it.

 ## Exercise 1